 If you think you recognise some of those names from jQuery or Bootstrap, then you’re not going mad.
 Materialize has versions of almost any Bootstrap plugin you can think of, making transition from one to the other even easier.
 You don’t need to give up your favourite Bootstrap tricks when you switch over to Materialize.

 I hope this article has given you the push you need to try out Materialize: I can promise you it won’t disappoint.
 Here at CodeClouds we’re web development specialists and CSS experts.
-We’re always hiring developers in India, and also have positions open in New Zealand, Australia, and the United States.
+We’re always hiring website developers in Kolkata, and also have positions open in New Zealand, Australia, and the United States.
 If you’re looking to take your web development game to the next level, don’t be afraid to drop us a line.